 And now we want to share our tips with you!
-We're currently a family of four.
-Two adults, one hungry toddler, and one baby who is eating more regular food.
+We're a family of four.
+Two adults and two hungry kids.
 We've managed to save a bunch of money on grocery shopping.

 And here's what we've learned and our tips to save money on your grocery bill:

 Meal plan ahead so you only buy what you need

 This has been a GAME-CHANGER.
 I've been doing this for for the last two years, and I'm always surprised at how much this lets me focus our grocery list on only what we'll use so we're not buying a lot of extras we'll never eat.

 Make a list ahead of time or do curbside/pickup/grocery delivery

 When I think of when I spend the most money at the grocery store... it's usually when I make a lot of impulse purchases.
 I mean, so many things look fantastic when you're browsing the aisles.
 (Especially if you go when hungry).
 The way I combat that is by making a list ahead of time and sticking to it or placing an online order, so I don't have the opportunity to browse the aisles.

 Look at what's on sale

 It's always worth it to see what's on sale at your grocery store.
 Maybe it's meat you want to cook?
 Maybe it's something you might usually buy anyways?
 But looking at coupons and sales can save you money.
 If it's meat, you can always pop into your freezer and then pull out as needed.

 Alternately, don't buy something JUST BECAUSE it's on sale